joelangeway/learning-java/010-WhatDoesAllThatCrapMean.md

       public String user_name;
     }

+##Why does a class have a name?

+Java programs typically consist of many classes.
+We refer to those classes by name.
+Our sample program *is* a class called "Program".
+Because executable Java code always lives in methods, and methods always live in classes, in order run any code, we need a class.
+We give the class a name, and when we run the java command at the command line to execute our program, we tell it what class we want to execute the main() method of by name.

+In order to be able to find classes, Java requires that class names match the name of the files they live in.
+This limits us to one class per file.

+##What do `{` and `}` mean?

+A Java class in made up of "members".
+Members are methods, variables (sometimes called fields or properties or attributes), and other class declarations.
+Our class, Program, has one member, a method called "main".
+The members of a class are surrounded by `{` and `}` in a "block" after the name.
+We often call a group of things surrounded by curly braces, `{` and `}`, a block.

+##What is a method?

+In our sample program, `main` is a method.
+A method can be like a function in math.
+It is a sequence of instructions.
+The actual "code" that runs in a program, is always within a method.
+All our sample program does is print the string, "Hello, World.", so it only has that one line, one instruction, inside of its one method.

 ##What does `static` mean?

 When something is declared `static`, that means that the thing declared is for the whole class and is the same for every object of that class and it exists and is valid before any objects of the class are even created.
 That means that the Java runtime doesn't have to even create an object of the class `Program` in order to run our program.
 The runtime can call the `main` method on the class and no objects ever need enter into it, as far as the programmer cares.